Orange Aboriginal Development Strategy

 The Orange Aboriginal Development Strategy aims to acknowledge and promote Aboriginal culture and heritage, to support Aboriginal people in the Orange community and to address issues specific to the local Aboriginal community.
 The strategy has been developed in consultation with members of the Orange Aboriginal community through the Orange City Council’s Aboriginal consultative forum.

-The strategy is three-pronged:
+The strategy is three-pronged, and includes:

-- The development of a joint Statement of Commitment between Orange City Council and the Aboriginal people of Orange.
+- the development of a joint Statement of Commitment between Orange City Council and the Aboriginal people of Orange.

-- The integration of an Aboriginal perspective into Council planning.
+- the integration of an Aboriginal perspective into Council planning.

-- The inclusion of specific key result areas in the relevant plans.
+- the inclusion of specific key result areas in the relevant plans.

 The Orange Aboriginal community comprises many nations and language groups.
 In recent years there has been a significant growth in population and a noticeable increase in our youth population.